Kakani Rural Municipality

 Kakani is a Gaunpalika and former village development committee in Nuwakot District in Bagmati Province of central Nepal.
 At the time of the 1991 Nepal census, the Kakani village development committee administered a population of 7816 living in 1343 individual households.

-As one of the most accessible settlements from Kathmandu over 2000 meters, this hill station hosts a British Gurkhas welfare bungalow and a number of hotels.
+As one of the most accessible settlements from Kathmandu over 2000 m, this hill station hosts a British Gurkhas welfare bungalow and a number of hotels.
 The village is also home to a memorial park to the victims of Thai Airways International Flight 311.

 A notable local industry is strawberry farming.
-Kakani is the best nearest destination for tourism from kathmandu.
-With the assistance of a United Nations Development Programme project, a local farmers' cooperative now produces close to 250 000 kg of the fruit per year.
+Kakani is the best nearest destination for tourism from Kathmandu.
+With the assistance of a United Nations Development Programme project, a local farmers' cooperative now produces close to 250,000 kg of the fruit per year.

 Ward office of Kakani

 For the easiness of local people Nepal Government have formed a Kakani Rural Municipality by collapsing the former Village development committee.
 The Rural municipality has 8 Ward and each ward has an elected body to serve the people.
 Here are the list of ward and their office.